 - Perfect for BBQs, potlucks, and game day parties.

 - No need to turn on the BBQ.

-Other Ingredients for Healthy Instant Pot Ribs Recipe
+Ingredients for Instant Pot Ribs Recipe

 - Dry rub: Chili powder, smoked paprika, onion powder, pepper, and salt.